iamthejao/BayesianReconciliation/README.md

 * `seed` : seed (default:0)

-* `synth_n` : length of the generated time series.
+* `synth_n` : length of the generated time series for the `syntheticLarge` case.
+The covariance matrix of the noise is set as in the MinT paper (Wickramasuriya et al., 2019).
 Default: 100.

-* `synthCorrel` : correlation of the noise affecting the bottom time series.
-Applies only to the `synthetic` case; default: 0.5.
-For the `syntheticLarge` case, the covariance matrix of the noise is set as in the MinT paper (Wickramasuriya et al., 2019)

 * `savePredictions` : save predictions on prediction folder. default: TRUE